-British pubs are closed, but Brits won’t give up their pub quizzes
+The pubs are closed, but Brits won’t give up their quizzes

 Marcus Berkmann, author of “A Matter of Facts: The Insider’s Guide to Quizzing” and a regular pub quizzer, has also adapted to the era of social distancing, reading out his carefully crafted questions at a virtual pub called “Quiz Night at the Covid Arms.”
 Last week, 61 teams played along, including those named “Prince Philip’s Driving Instructor” and “Kim Jong Not-Ill-At-All.”
 (Coming up with a clever name is an important part of the experience.)

-His regular pub, the Prince of Wales in Highgate, is well known for its quiz obsessives — arguably some of the best in the country.
-Over the years, Berkmann has written and presented nearly 200 quizzes at the pub.
+Berkmann’s regular pub, the Prince of Wales in Highgate, is well known for its quiz obsessives — arguably some of the best in the country.
+Over the years, he has written and presented nearly 200 quizzes at the pub.
 Now, he’s doing it from a blue velvet Victorian armchair in his living room.

-When I ask Berkmann what makes a good question, he says, “Hold on a second, I’ll go get some,” and puts down the phone, at which point I start to become anxious he’ll expose some of the huge blank spots in my brain’s databank.
-Then again, maybe I’ll get lucky and he’ll ask questions on British politics, or rural Alberta, where I’m from.

-“Which is wider: Australia or the moon?”
+Asked what makes a good question, he said, “Hold on a second, I’ll go get some.”
+He returns with: “Which is wider: Australia or the moon?”

 The moon?

 “Australia, but only slightly,” he said.
-This is a good pub quiz question, he explains, because “you learn something — the next day you’ll be thinking to yourself, ‘Yeah, Australia and the moon are about the same size.’ ”
+It’s a good pub quiz question, he explained, because “you learn something — the next day you’ll be thinking to yourself, ‘Yeah, Australia and the moon are about the same size.’ ”

-He rattles off other questions: What nationality was Che Guevara?
+He rattled off others: What nationality was Che Guevara?
 (Argentine.)
 What Paris Metro station is named after a U.S. president?
 (Franklin D. Roosevelt.)
 Feminist writer Gloria Steinem once said a woman needs a man like . . . (“a fish needs a bicycle”).

-He said good questions entertain.
-Players like to go on a journey, spot clues in the question, trawl through childhood memories.
-“It’s sport for clever people,” he said.
+Good questions entertain.
+Players want to go on a journey, spot clues in the question, trawl through childhood memories.
+“It’s sport for clever people,” Berkmann said.

-Pub quizzes are played around the world, but they are especially popular in Britain.
-Some estimates say that more than half of the country’s 40,000 pubs host regular quiz nights.
-The quizzes took off in the 1980s as a way for pubs to draw in customers on quiet evenings.
-Unlike broadcasting live soccer games, which can cost a large London pub more than $20,000 a year in subscription fees, putting on a quiz is cheap.
-And because quizzes are high-spirited and highly sociable events, participants tend to order a good many rounds of drinks.
+Pub quizzes are played around the world, but they’re especially popular in Britain.
+By some estimates, more than half of the country’s 40,000 pubs host regular quiz nights.
+The quizzes took off in the 1980s as a way for pubs to draw customers on quiet evenings.
+They’re cheaper than broadcasting live soccer games, which can cost a large London pub more than $20,000 a year in subscription fees.
+And because they’re high-spirited and highly sociable events, participants tend to order a good many rounds of drinks.

-Pub quizzes “combine our two great loves: drinking and being right,” said playwright James Graham, whose play “Quiz” has been adapted for television and airs on AMC next month.
-The three-part drama, a ratings hit in Britain, depicts an infamous cheating scandal on “Who Wants to Be a Millionaire?,” which is effectively a pub quiz with more-dramatic lighting.
+Pub quizzes, the playwright James Graham said, “combine our two great loves: drinking and being right.”
+His play “Quiz” has been adapted for television and airs on AMC next month.
+The three-part drama, a ratings hit in Britain, depicts an infamous cheating scandal on “Who Wants to Be a Millionaire?,” which is effectively a pub quiz with more dramatic lighting.

-Graham added that another theory about the popularity of pub quizzes in Britain is that the structured activity “means you can be sociable, but, for relatively emotionally restrained people, it protects you from verging into accidental intimacy.”
+Another theory about the popularity of pub quizzes in Britain, Graham said, is that the structured activity “means you can be sociable, but, for relatively emotionally restrained people, it protects you from verging into accidental intimacy.”

 Graham, too, is joining a regular quiz with friends during the lockdown.
-They connect via video on Saturday nights, and his quizmaster, he said, wears a sparkly robe and plays theme music.
+They connect via video on Saturday nights; the quizmaster wears a sparkly robe and plays theme music.

 All this quizzing isn’t going to save pubs, which, along with restaurants, have been hit hard by the coronavirus restrictions.
-Some have kept a small presence, offering food and drinks for takeaway.
+Some have kept up a limited presence, offering food and drinks for takeaway.
 But industry lobbying groups have warned that thousands of pubs could close for good if they don’t get extra financial help.

 “It’s the most challenging it has ever been for the great British pub,” said Greg Mulholland, chair of the British Pub Confederation.

-Some quiz players say that the online ones don’t replicate the thrill of the real thing, that arguing in hushed tones under pressure over when, exactly, David Hasselhoff first found fame is different in person than on video chats.
+Some quiz players say the online ones don’t replicate the thrill of the real thing, that arguing in hushed tones under pressure over when, exactly, David Hasselhoff first found fame is different in person than on video chats.

 But fans say the events are bringing people together, puncturing the isolation bubble, making dark days a little bit lighter.